bcgov/nr-fom-mono/README.md

 ## Technical Details

-Technology Stack: Angular, Node.js, PostgresSQL with PostGIS running in OCP v4
+Technology Stack: Angular, Node.js with Nest/TypeORM framework, PostgresSQL with PostGIS running in OCP v4

 This is a monorepo that includes the API backend and the two Angular front-ends.